Edamame04/Edamame04/README.md

 ## Hi there im Nik 👋

-- 🔭 I’m currently working at Lufthansa
+- 🔭 I’m currently working as a dual student at Lufthansa
 - 🌱 I’m currently learning C
 - ❤️ What i love: Traveling!
 <!--